 Practice 5.3 of the MCCG 2021 requires the tenure of an Independent Director to not exceed a cumulative term limit of nine (9) years.
-However, the Nomination Committee and the Board have duly assessed, determined and resolved that the Independent Non-Executive Directors of the Company namely Encik Halim Bin Haji Din and Tan Sri Professor Lin See Yan, who have served on the Board for more than nine (9) years, to remain as Independent Directors based on the following justifications as well as contributions from Encik Halim Bin Haji Din and Tan Sri Professor Lin See Yan, as members of the Board and also members of the respective Board Committees:
+The Nomination Committee and the Board have duly assessed, determined and resolved that the existing Independent Non-Executive Directors of the Company namely Encik Halim Bin Haji Din and Tan Sri Professor Lin See Yan, who have served on the Board for more than nine (9) years, to be redesignated as Non-Independent Non-Executive Directors.